selvataas/selvataas/README.md

 ### About  Me

 I aim to work in the fields of information technologies, Big Data and Business Analytics.
 Among my future goals, I want to work & on projects on data-driven artificial intelligence.
 In-depth knowledge of data visualization libraries such as Matplotlib, Seaborn.
 I experienced designing data models using relational databases like PostgreSQL, Oracle and non-relational databases like MongoDB.

+- 🌍 I'm based in Sivas
+- ✉️ You can contact me at selvatasxx@gmail.com
+- 🚀 I'm currently working on Hiyellab - ARGE